jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (c) served by the local authority,—
     (i) in the case of a notice of requirement, designation, or heritage order, on the relevant requiring authority or heritage protection authority; and
     (ii) in the case of a private plan change, on the person who requested the change.
+(3) If the Minister has received an application and a notice of a kind referred to in clause 76(1)﻿(c),— (a) this clause applies to the Minister’s decision on the application; and (b) clause 77A applies in relation to the notice.

+### 77A Responsible Minister must give direction relating to listed planning instrument
+(1) The responsible Minister must give a direction under clause 78 in response to a notice under section 80CA or clause 5(1) of Schedule 3C.
+(2) The responsible Minister’s direction must be—
+  (a) given in writing with reasons; and
+  (b) served by the Minister on the relevant local authority.

 ### 78 Direction and its content
-(1) A direction applied for under section 80C is given under this clause.
+(1) A direction applied for under section 80C, or to which a notice under section 80CA or clause 5(1) of Schedule 3C relates, or both, is given under this clause.
-(2) In deciding the content of the direction, the responsible Minister must have regard to— (a) the purpose of the proposed streamlined planning process, the local authority’s request, and any supplementary information provided by the local authority; and
+(2) In deciding the content of the direction, the responsible Minister must have regard to— (a) the purpose of the proposed streamlined planning process, the local authority’s application or notice (or both), and any supplementary information provided by the local authority; and
   (b) the views of persons and bodies consulted under clause 76(4) or (5).
 (3) The direction—
   (a) must provide for the matters set out in subclause (4); and (b) must include the Minister’s statement of expectations for the local authority; and (c) may include any matters provided for in subclause (5).
+(3A) If the direction relates to an Auckland housing planning instrument, the Minister’s statement of expectations may include expectations about how the instrument will comply with clause 4 of Schedule 3C.
+(3B) If the direction relates to the removal, or enabling the removal, of heritage protection from buildings (within the meaning of section 80C(5)) or structures that are listed in a heritage list (within the meaning of section 80C(5)), the Minister’s statement of expectations must include the following criteria:
+  (a) heritage significance:
+  (b) physical condition, including degree of seismic risk:
+  (c) current or proposed use of the building or structure and the economic viability of any proposed use:
+  (d) whether the owner agrees to the removal of the heritage protection.
 (4) The streamlined planning process set out in the direction must, at a minimum, provide for— (a) consultation with affected parties on the proposed planning instrument, including with the responsible Minister and iwi authorities (if not already undertaken); and
   (b) public notification of the proposed planning instrument in accordance with clause 5 (other than clause 5(3)), or limited notification under clause 5A (other than clause 5A(6)); and